lac-dcc/BenchGen/README.md

 ./<program_name>
 ```

+The Makefile will generate the programs in .ll format, which will be located in the ./ll directory.

-To confirm that the program is running correctly, simply check if it generates messages on stdout.
+Note: To confirm that the program is running correctly, simply check if it generates messages on stdout.

 ## Structure